 Once upon a time, there was a joint meeting of the Miami Convention and Visitors Bureau and the Better Business Bureau.
 There were 800 stakeholders in the audience and I was a featured presenter.
 My assignment was to present a full report on the results of a huge tourism study our research team had just completed.
 We had traveled to a dozen cities conducting hundreds of face-to-face interviews.
 We interviewed business and vacation travelers, travel agents, meeting travel planners, and more.
 We followed this exploratory work with several thousand surveys.
 We investigated attitudes, behaviors, and experiences.
 We showed hundreds of photos and collected feedback on overarching strategies and advertising themes.
 From start to finish, the project took eight months and cost more than a million dollars.
-Big decisions rested on what we had found and what we were recommending.
+Big decisions rested on what we had learned from the research and what we were recommending they do about it.

 Organizers asked me to prepare a 30-minute presentation